ckeditor/ckeditor4-docs/guides/dev/tutorials/plugin_basics/README.md

 [Date object](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date).

 The most important part is to insert the HTML code into the document.
-To do this, we will use the {@link CKEDITOR.editor#insertHtml insertHtml} function from [CKEditor JavaScript API](#!/api).
+To do this, we will use the {@link CKEDITOR.editor#method-insertHtml insertHtml} function from [CKEditor JavaScript API](#!/api).
 This function can be used to insert arbitrary HTML code into the document, so with a bit of tweaking you can customize the timestamp plugin code to add other HTML elements into the